rbtreeman/rbProjectTIER_STATA/README.md

 ## ProjectTIER_STATA repository

-The instructions presented in this repository are written for users of Stata.
+The instructions presented here are written for users of Stata.
+They have been tested with version 14 of Stata, but they should also work with other versions.
+In a few places, these instructions use Stata-specific terminology.
-In a few places, they use Stata-specific terminology.
-For example, we refer to command files as do files, and their names are followed by the .do extension.
-But the Stata-specific terminology that appears in these instructions can be easily translated to any of the major statistical packages (such as SPSS, SAS, R, Matlab, etc.) or other programming languages.
+For example, we refer to command files as do-files, and their names are followed by the `.do` extension.
+But the Stata-specific terminology that appears in these instructions can be easily translated to any of the major statistical packages (such as SPSS, SAS, R or Matlab) or other programming languages.

 ## Getting started

-To get started you can fork or clone this repository which will create a copy of the folder structure recommended in the Project TIER protocol Below we describe how to organize your analysis according to the Project TIER protocol, i.e. which components of your analysis should go into which folder.
+To get started you can fork and then clone this repository which will create a copy of the folder structure recommended in the Project TIER protocol.

+Below we describe how to organize your analysis according to the Project TIER protocol, i.e. which components of your analysis should go into which folder.